Menu Close

 Anxiety

 Grief often triggers feelings of uncertainty and anxiety about the future.
-Symptoms may include nausea, palpitations, or panic attacks and prolonged anxiousness might lead to the development of an anxiety disorder.
+Symptoms may include nausea, palpitations or panic attacks and prolonged anxiousness might lead to the development of anxiety.

 Post-Traumatic Stress Disorder (PTSD)